 It’s a good sign if your partner knows your coffee order, remembers your best friend’s birthday, or grabs your favorite type of sparkling water when they’re out grocery shopping.
 Although they might seem small, little gestures show that your partner listens to you and cares about paying attention to the details.

-Susan Trombetti, matchmaker and CEO of Exclusive Matchmaking, previously told Bustle that it’s one of the ways couples keep their relationships strong.
+In fact, Susan Trombetti, matchmaker and CEO of Exclusive Matchmaking, previously told Bustle that it’s one of the ways couples keep their relationships strong.
 "Little gestures of kindness speak volumes.”
-They Have Integrity

 According to Tunis, this is the number one green flag to look out for in a partner.
 If they show up when they say they will, and if they have a strong moral compass, your partner has integrity.
 Not only does that demonstrate that they care about being a good person, but it can also provide you comfort in the fact that they want to do right by you and your relationship.